Edward Burkhardt

-Edward Arnold Burkhardt is a railroad executive, the founder and current chairman of Rail World Inc.
+Edward Arnold Burkhardt is a railroad executive, the founder and current chairman of Rail World.

 Career

-After gaining a B.S. with honors in Industrial Administration from Yale University and studying Rail Transportation at Yale's graduate school, Burkhardt initially worked for the Wabash Railroad.
-He was then an executive with the Chicago and North Western Railroad, first as vice president of marketing and then vice president of operations.
+After gaining a Bachelor of Science with honors in Industrial Administration from Yale University and studying Rail Transportation at Yale's graduate school, Burkhardt initially worked for the Wabash Railroad.
+He was then an executive with the Chicago & North Western Railroad, first as vice president of marketing and then vice president of operations.
 He also helped back the railroad’s short-lived steam program, which primarily used steam locomotive No. 1385.

 Wisconsin Central Transportation Corporation

-Following passage of the Staggers Rail Act, on April 3, 1987, Soo Line Railroad announced the sale of its Lake States Transportation Division to private investors led by Burkhardt and Thomas F. Power Jr., former chief financial officer at the Milwaukee Road, creating the new Wisconsin Central Transportation Corporation.
+Following passage of the Staggers Rail Act, on April 3, 1987, Soo Line Railroad announced the sale of its Lake States Transportation Division to private investors led by Burkhardt and Thomas F. Power Jr., former chief financial officer at the Milwaukee Road, creating the new Wisconsin Central (WC).
 The first WC train ran from Stevens Point to North Fond du Lac, Wisconsin on October 11, 1987.
 Burkhardt was chairman, president and chief executive officer of the company for 12 years, during which Burkhardt also: